10 Common Skincare Mistakes and How to Avoid Them

 Even if you use the right products, applying them in the wrong order can reduce their effectiveness.
 For example, layering a thick moisturizer before a serum can block absorption, making the active ingredients less effective.

-Sunscreen (morning routine only) protects from UV damage
+5. Sunscreen (morning only) — protects from UV damage

 6. Popping Pimples—A Tempting but Harmful Habit